binarypearl/IBCP/README.md

 They can be started in any order.

 The only currently unsupported configuration is two Cozmo's on the same computer.
-But have 2 Cozmo's play the game on different computers should be supported.
+But having 2 Cozmo's play the game on different computers should be supported.

 --binarypearl